TheTerminatorOfProgramming/ApexMusic/FAQ.md

 ___

 ## **Q: Equalizer is very laggy and unstable or I am getting a "No equalizer found" error.
 Why?**
-- If you are seeing "No Equalizer Found" in your device, this means your device doesn't have a stock equalizer "MusicFx" Equalizer.
+- If you are seeing "No Equalizer Found" in your device, this means your device doesn't have a stock equalizer such as "MusicFx" Equalizer.
 You can try using this one.
 It's made by AEX ROM developers.

 https://drive.google.com/file/d/1_1bpsn6roeEyElGKikbU39lVKUH8O3xp/view?**usp=drivesdk